Greeks flock to informal work as recession deepens

 “Many businesses, even profitable ones, are taking advantage of the crisis to make money out of it,” said Nikos Kioutsoukis, general secretary of private sector union GSEE.

-“The government’s policies prescribed by the lenders are wrong and push young people to the black market for labor.
+“The government’s policies prescribed by the lenders are wrong and push young people to the black market for labour.
 Informal work will spiral out of control if this continues.”

 He estimates as many as 35 percent of Greek workers toil off the books in one form or the other, with some self-employed workers turning to it to avoid high taxes and others forced into it by businesses aware of the limited choice job-seekers have.